LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

 Account access logs may include:

   - Any logs which would reveal a user's movements over a period of time
-  - Account or private repository settings (for example, which users have certain permissions, etc.)
+  - Account or private module settings (for example, which users have certain permissions, etc.)
   - User- or IP-specific analytic data such as browsing history
   - Security access logs other than account creation or for a specific time and date